 Following White’s statement the movie cuts to a voiceover that ostensibly sounds to be the voice of K. Scott Oliphint.
 Hereafter I will assume it was Oliphint that was speaking during this scene.
 Oliphint emphasizes our inability to come to God without the Father first drawing us.
 Oliphint states,

 “So sometimes that verse is read “no one may come to me. . .”; that’s not what Jesus says.
 [It’s] very clear, no one can. . .
 The ability is not there.”
 (30:28-30:46)

 Again, no argument is given on behalf of why our being unable to come to God without the father first drawing us is incompatible with LFW.
 So, once again, the interviewees seem to beg the question against LFW.

-That said, if there are factors which delimit the actions I’m able to perform, as seems to be consistent with libertarianism, then that entails that on this view there are some actions that I am not able to perform.
+That said, if there are at least some factors which delimit the free actions I’m able to perform, as seems to be consistent with libertarianism, then that entails that on this view there are some actions that I am not able to perform.
 Thus LFW does not contradict the idea that we are not able to perform the action of coming to God without the Father first drawing us.